Roofing dumpster rental in New Britain

 Tile, Slate, and Metal Roof Tear-off Containers

-Concrete tile, natural slate, and standing-seam metal punish a standard bin; these materials weigh significantly more than asphalt shingles.
-We route a reinforced 30-yard low-wall container with a heavier floor plate to manage the load: we cap the fill volume well below the visual rim to keep axle weight compliant.
-A professional lowboy handles the transport of these dense materials.
-We also offer a general construction debris service for your lighter, mixed-material loads.
+Concrete tile, natural slate, and standing-seam metal punish a standard container: they weigh significantly more than asphalt shingles.
+We route a reinforced 30-yard low-wall bin to these jobs; it features thicker ribbed sides and a heavier floor plate to handle the stress.
+We cap the fill volume well below the visual rim to keep the axle weight legal for the lowboy transport.
+For lighter mixed loads, we provide a reliable general construction debris service for your site.

 Same-day Pickup for Fast Roof Project Turnover